Analyzing Global Health Data

 DAT-2.E, DAT-2.E.3 clustering only

 Looking at clusters in the data can help you gain insight and knowledge.
-Do some research online or in the library to help you answer the following:

 - Move the slider back and forth across time, and select one country that follows a path that is interesting to you.
 Describe what this tells you about the life expectancy and fertility of this country over this time period.